catperso/animal-shelter-api/README.md

 ### Authentication (via JWT)
 _I was previously able to get this functioning on a practice project, but I wasn't able to figure out how to do tests through authentication, so it is not included in this project._

+### Versioning
+_I wasn't planning on doing this because I had been looking up gems to use for this, but it turns out rudimentary versioning is entirely namespacing and just a slight adjustment to the routes.
+Updating my request specs for everything was not difficult, and I'm pretty sure the specs need to be versioned to account for the differences in paths between versions._

 ## Known Bugs